Sound Blaster X-Fi: X-Fi Xtreme Audio

 The entry-level model of the X-Fi series, the Sound Blaster X-Fi Xtreme Audio, does not actually have the EMU20K1 chip but is a re-branded Audigy SE, using the same family of chips (CA0106-WBTLF), and even the same drivers.
 Thus, not only is all of the X-Fi–related processing performed in software, but it also lacks basic hardware acceleration just like the SB Live!
 24-bit, the Audigy SE and other budget Soundblaster models.
 The X-Fi Xtreme Audio does not use the same drivers as the rest of the X-Fi family (and lacks ASIO), some games do not recognize it as being "X-Fi capable hardware", and the device's hardware profile resembles that of older Live! and Audigy cards.
-[This wrong.
-I had both cards,the Audigy SE and the X-Fi Extreme Audio - they are not the same.
-The Extreme Audio has a Cirrus Logic chip known from the Audigy 4, has more capasitors and sounds well, where the Audigy SE and SB24 are totally outdated in sound and design.
-The Cirrus Logic chip makes the sound!
-The cards sounds like an Audigy 4 and not like Audigy SE.
-The SE drivers work, but they do not make the sound, this does the cirrus logic converter.
-The calculations are done by the CA106 and by software, what nowaday with Dual Cores and more doesn't matter.
-Important is the DAC and they are the same with the other X-Fi and the Audigy 4.
-So the X-Fi is actually an Audigy 4 refurbished.]

 X-Fi MB

 X-Fi MB is a software solution that enables basic X-Fi features on computers with integrated audio into an X-Fi device.
 It requires some degree of driver support from the audio hardware manufacturer.
 X-Fi MB is commonly bundled with motherboards and computer systems, and is comparable to an X-Fi XtremeAudio.
 Bundled with some Asus and ASRock motherboards, the X-Fi MB is sold as X-Fi Supreme FX and is actually a standard Analog Devices integrated HD audio codec paired with X-Fi MB.
 The X-Fi features are implemented entirely in the software.
 Other hardware vendors sell the X-Fi MB solution simply as Sound Blaster X-Fi Integrated Sound.

 X-Fi MB is available in different versions e.g. X-Fi MB, X-Fi MB2, X-Fi MB3 and X-Fi MB5.

 The current version available on select laptops and desktops is X-Fi MB5.

 A non-OEM version of X-Fi MB3 was sold by Creative Labs but is no longer on the market.
 X-Fi MB3 provided an effective software version of a full X-Fi card and was also provided with a version of Alchemy that works with non-Creative sound cards to restore legacy EAX effects.